hertze/Alfie/README.md

 This script needs a few arguments to run:

-1. The format you want (pocket/personal/a5)
+1. The format you want (pocket / personal / a5)

+2. The layout you want (w1p = week on one page with notes / w2p = week on two pages / w2pn = week on two pages with notes)

-2. The language you want (sv/en)
+3. The language you want (sv / en)

-3. The year you want
+4. The year you want

-4. Whether it should include a frontmatter (yes/no)
+5. Whether it should include a frontmatter (yes / no)

-5. Whether it should include a backmatter (yes/no)
+6. Whether it should include a backmatter (yes / no)

-6. Whether it should try to typeset the resulting LaTeX file (yes/no)
+7. Whether it should try to typeset the resulting LaTeX file (yes / no)

 If you launch the script without arguments, it will run with a minimal text interface, taking you through some questions: